 Alternatively, you can use themes by putting them in ~/.themes directory.
 I have written a detailed tutorial on how to install and use themes in GNOME Shell, in case you need it.

-The themes listed here are tested on GNOME Shell 3.10.4 but it should work for all version of GNOME 3 and higher.
+The themes listed here are tested on an older version of GNOME shell but it SHOULD work for all version of GNOME 3 and higher.
 For the sake of mentioning, the themes are not in any kind of priority order.
 Let’s have a look at the best GNOME themes:

 No list can be completed without the mention of Numix themes.
 These themes got so popular that it encouraged Numix team to work on a new Linux OS, Ozon.
 Considering their design work with Numix theme, it won’t be exaggeration to call it one of the most beautiful Linux OS releasing in near future.